Peerbo/peerbo.github.io/index.md

 ## Education

-McGill University
+McGill University, 2019-2022E
-Bachelor of Commerce: Major in Entrepreneurship and Retail Management
+Bachelor of Commerce with a Major in Entrepreneurship and Retail Management
 GPA: 3.81